Workflow

 You can expect me to provide you proactive, individualized treatment for your dispute.
 But please don't just take my word on this.
 I encourage you and your opposing counsel to schedule a joint preliminary interview with me as well as any other arbitrators you are considering working with.

-We Offer a Unique Arbitration Design Process
+I Offer a Unique Arbitration Design Process

 I respect that your clients' agreed to something other than the traditional litigation process.
 Throughout the arbitration process, however, you can trust that your clients' case will be decided by a trial lawyer who has appeared before hundreds of decision makers in a broad range of cases on both sides of the docket.
 Having been a decision maker myself for the past 15 years, I respect and follow substantive legal principles and due process, while bearing in mind the myriad concerns of lawyers and clients coming into arbitration.

 Unlike court litigation that can drag on, I will push the parties to move forward through the arbitration.
-We will work from a scheduling order that ensures that the dispute will be resolved quickly without sacrificing fairness in the discovery process.
+I will work from a scheduling order that ensures that the dispute will be resolved quickly without sacrificing fairness in the discovery process.
 In any decision throughout the process, including the final award, you and your clients will get prompt action from me.

 What to Do Next if You Want to Skip the Preliminary Interview and Start With a Conflicts Check